ThespianNemo/bamazon/README.md

 ### Store Managerial access

-List a set of menu options:
+When accessing the application, a manager is shown a menu with four options:

-View Products for Sale
+1. View Products for Sale
-View Low Inventory
+2. View Low Inventory
-Add to Inventory
+3. Add to Inventory
-Add New Product
+4. Add New Product

 If a manager selects View Products for Sale, the app should list every available item: the item IDs, names, prices, and quantities.
 If a manager selects View Low Inventory, then it should list all items with an inventory count lower than five.
 If a manager selects Add to Inventory, your app should display a prompt that will let the manager "add more" of any item currently in the store.